bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 *Clay?* Adrex thought to himself.

-"He wasn't exactly pleased, but when I told him I now had a mold for his exact hand, he started looking frantically at the chair, to which I had to ensure him he didn't have to sit in clay."
+"He wasn't exactly pleased, but when I told him I now had a mold for his exact hand, he started looking frantically at the chair, to which I had to reassure him he didn't have to sit in clay."

-Adrex gave a laugh just imagining the look on the gnome's face.
+Adrex laughed just imagining the look on the gnome's face.

 "So, will you just carve from a huge block and then get the handle right afterwards?"
 Adrex asked.